-- Domain 2 Projects Applicants must select at least two projects from this domain (one of which must be from sub-list A and one of which must be from sub-list B or C) but can submit up to 4 projects from Domain 2 for scoring purposes - Domain 3- Applicants must select at least two projects from this domain (one of which must be A. Behavioral Health), but can submit up to 4 projects from Domain 3 for scoring purposes - Domain 4 Applicants must select at least one project from this domain, but can submit up to 2 projects from Domain 4 for scoring purposes.
+- Domain 2 Projects Applicants must select at least two projects from this domain (one of which must be from sub-list A and one of which must be from sub-list B or C) but can submit up to 4 projects from Domain 2 for scoring purposes - For eligible Performing Provider Systems pursuing 11 projects in their plan, they are allowed to select up to 5 projects from Domain 2 for scoring purposes.
+Domain 2 project selection must follow the same requirements listed above, but in these instances, there will also be the option for these systems to add project 2.d.i. - Domain 3- Applicants must select at least two projects from this domain (one of which must be A. Behavioral Health), but can submit up to 4 projects from Domain 3 for scoring purposes. - Domain 4 Applicants must select at least one project from this domain, but can submit up to 2 projects from Domain 4 for scoring purposes.